zine baby

 So... you found a cool zine.
 Now what?

 Research.
 Research.
 Research.
 Any zine shared by a zine retweet/reblog account does not have an automatic green check of approval for being credible.
 Take your time to research the zines you choose to dedicate time to and support.
-Do not blindly invest yourself to something you know nothing about.So where should you start?
+Do not blindly invest yourself in something you know nothing about.So where should you start?
 When it comes to researching zines, the most important things to consider is "What do I know about the zine?" and "Who are the mods?".
 The goal is not to encounter a displeasing surprise.1.
 The Basics

 This is the bare minimum of what you should know about the zine.
-Zine concept , content restrictions — or lack of them —, timeline, compensation.2.
+Zine concept, content restrictions — or lack of them —, timeline, compensation.2.
 Mod Credibility

 Just need a refresher?
 Here's a summary